TheAnaRina/dev-wamtar/README.md

 ## Contributing

+Before you submit any contributions, you must agree to the [Space Kobold Games Contributor Agreement](https://gist.github.com/SpaceKoboldGames/63bdf4b32036c005e90cb6cdb7df8e0e).
+This agreement protects you and our community from legal liability while simplifying the copyright/licensing of the project. ***This agreement does not transfer your copyright!
+It only grants us a license to your contribution***.
+You should also read [Legal.md](https://github.com/Space-Kobold/Alpha-Paradox/blob/master/Legal.md) for a more in-depth explanation of the Contributor Agreement and other copyright/licensing/attribution requirements.

-We are happy to accept contributions from anybody.
-Get in Discord if you want to help.
+We are happy to accept contributions from anybody, feel free to [join our discord](http://discord.alpha-paradox.com) if you are interested!
 We've got a [list of issues](https://github.com/space-kobold/alpha-paradox/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!
-Just make sure your changes and pull requests are in accordance with our contribution guidelines.
+Just make sure your changes and pull requests are per our (Contribution Guidelines)[https://devwiki.alpha-paradox.com/index.php/Guide:ContributionGuidelines].

 **Community Translations are always welcome!** However to ensure a high quality of translations, small/individual translations are not currently being accepted on their own.
 If a translation effort does not already exist for your language and you wish to organize one, please create a Github Issue or send Jezithyr a message on Discord to request starting an official translation project.
 ## Building